-Choose 6 classes in which to reflect upon the required readings and compose a 1 single-spaced page for each reading in your Reflection Paper.
-There are 4 classes in which a Reflection Paper is required.
+Choose 6 out of 11 classes to reflect upon the required readings and compose a 1-2 page single-spaced Reflection Paper.
+There are 3 classes in which a Reflection Paper is required.
 See schedule above.
+A Reflection Paper contains your reflections, personal and social applications, analyses, and critiques of the assigned reading.
 Critically reflect on the assigned reading.
-This means demonstrating your understanding of the central topics/thesis (evidence that you read the reading) and analyzing the tenets of the argument and its professional and personal implications.
+This means demonstrating your understanding of the central topics/thesis and analyzing the tenets of the argument and its professional and personal implications.
 It is a requirement in our field to personally reflect on our social positioning (our achieved and ascribed characteristics and the role of culture, power and difference).
 This assignment fulfills this requirement.
-Reflection papers are due the date the reading is due, no exceptions.